Should I Have Genetic Testing for Keratoconus?

 First commercially available genetic risk assessment for keratoconus

 In February of 2020, Avellino Labs launched the AvaGen test.
 It is the first and only commercial genetic test to assess risk for keratoconus.
 AvaGen involves four quick and non-invasive cheek (buccal) swab samples taken at the doctor’s office.
 This is not a do-it-yourself, at home kit.
 Results arrive in two to four weeks.
 Although it may not interest those undergoing the test for keratoconus, AvaGen also identifies the presence or absence of hereditary corneal dystrophies linked to the TGFBI gene (granular corneal dystrophy type 1 and type 2, epithelial basement membrane dystrophy, lattice corneal dystrophy, Reis-Bücklers corneal dystrophy, and Thiel-Behnke corneal dystrophy).

-Due to the COVID-19 pandemic, Avellino Labs announced on March 19, 2020, they have temporarily suspended production and processing of AvaGen tests to direct their resources to their SARS-CoV-2/COVID-19 test.
-When the pandemic subsides, AvaGen production and processing should resume.
+Due to the COVID-19 pandemic, Avellino Labs announced on March 19, 2020, they temporarily suspended production and processing of AvaGen tests to direct their resources to their SARS-CoV-2/COVID-19 test.
+Since the summer of 2021, Avellino has resumed processing AvaGen testing.

 Who should consider AvaGen?

 The role of assessing the genetic risk for keratoconus is not yet established.
 However, it will likely help: